 We all know they’re bad, and we certainly try our best to change them.
 So why do most people fail?
 Is there a real secret to successfully changing bad habits?

-It’s been a popular belief that it takes 21 days to create a new habit – or in this case, replace a bad habit with a good one.
+It’s a popular belief that it takes 21 days to create a new habit.
+Or in this case, replace a bad habit with a good one.
 This is a total myth!

-According to a study published in the European Journal of Social Psychology back in October 2010, the average time to change a habit is actually 66 days.
+According to a study published in the European Journal of Social Psychology back in October 2010, the average time to form a habit is actually 66 days.

 The answer is through 5-minutes of “conscious motivation“.

 Let’s say you want to stop the habit of impulse buying.
-The next time you are tempted to do an unnecessary purchase, stop and say to yourself:
+The next time you’re tempted to do an unnecessary purchase, stop and say to yourself:

 “I will not buy this because I don’t need it.
 I’ll save my money instead, so I can buy the things that are actually essential to me.”

 Repeat to yourself several times, turn around, and then walk away.
 Congratulations, you just changed a bad habit!
 Yes, it’s that simple!